Eyal-donut/NutriScan-client/README.md

 # NutriScan Readme File

 Welcome to NutriScan!
 NutriScan is an innovative full stack app, designed to help you make informed purchasing decisions based on your nutritional, dietary and environmental preferences.
 It does that by simply scanning products' barcode.
-It is easy to use, and is accessible as a web version and as a mobile app.
+It is easy to use, and is accessible as a web version and as a mobile app (progressive web app).
 It is powered by cutting-edge technologies such as React, Node.js, and MongoDB, and is integrated with several features to make the user experience seamless.

 ## How to Run the App